Sunnyvale Town Center

-Sunnyvale Town Center was a two-level shopping mall located in Sunnyvale, California, USA.
-It opened in 1979 on the site of much of the city's downtown, and was anchored by Macy's, Montgomery Ward, and later, J.C.
-Penney.
+Sunnyvale Town Center was a two-level shopping mall located in Sunnyvale, California, United States.
+It opened in 1979 on the site of much of the city's downtown, and was anchored by Macy's, Montgomery Ward, and later, JCPenney.
 Target moved in when Montgomery Ward closed.
-By the early 2000s, the mall had failed financially and only the Target and Macy's (closed in 2019) stores remained open.
+By 2025, the mall had failed financially and only the Target and Macy's (closed in 2019) stores remained open.
 Work on a mixed-use development to replace the mall was stalled by a legal dispute from 2009 to 2015, with most buildings incomplete, but resumed after the city reached an agreement with new developers in mid-2016.
-By the end of 2020, a multi-screen movie theater and a supermarket had been built and opened in addition to most of the residential buildings; as of January 2021, replacement plans were going forward for a group of lots including the site of Macy's, which closed in 2019.
+A multi-screen movie theater and a supermarket had been built and opened in addition to most of the residential buildings, replacement plans were going forward for a group of lots including the site of Macy's, which closed in 2019.
 Much of the area has now been rebranded as CityLine Sunnyvale.